-All graduates of Caldwell University are active members of the Alumni Association and may hold office on the Executive Board.
-Caldwell University alumni contribute time and energy, in addition to financial support, to the university and have an interest in seeing the university continue to grow and flourish.
+All graduates of Caldwell College are active members of the Alumni Association and may hold office on the Executive Board.
+Caldwell College alumni contribute time and energy, in addition to financial support, to the college and have an interest in seeing the college continue to grow and flourish.
 Those alumni who wish to pursue additional courses are eligible for a tuition discount.
 In addition, the services of the Career Planning and Development Office, the Library, and other facilities are available.
 Alumni are encouraged to remain in touch with faculty members and to keep the Office of Development and Alumni Affairs informed of their professional and personal successes.
-You can reach them through the Alumni Association Web site, www.caldwell.edu/alumni or at alumni@caldwell.edu.
+You can reach them through the Alumni Association Web site, www.caldwell.edu/alumni.